Katy-S/KSENGL350/_posts/2022-09-18-review-blog-1.md

 ## **Preject URL:** [http://bloodaxe.ncl.ac.uk/explore/index.html#/splash](http://www.bloodaxe.ncl.ac.uk/explore/index.html#/splash)
 ![Front page of The Blood Axe digital humanities project.
 The visual consists of a large center cirle with a book icon.
 5 smaller circles surround this, each with a different icon: brackets, a tringle, the letter "W," a table, and a light bulb.
 Below this design reads the title "The Bloodaxe Archive."](https://katy-s.github.io/KSENGL350/images/front-page.png)
 ## **Summary**
 This project is an archive of poems published by Bloodaxe Books with six unique ways to search through the different works.
-First, users may simply browse through titles
+First, users may simply browse through titles of works.
+Another search option is by the shape of the work, and the data section links out to other works by authors Bloodaxe Books has published.
+Lastly,

 ## **Humanities Relations**